fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 aqua-cli --input aqua-scripts --output air-scripts -a
 ```

 where `../tutorial/sample-code/aqua-scripts` contains the aqua script we want to compile, i.e., _greeter/aqua_, and the compilation output files go to `../tutorial/sample-code/air-scripts`.
+Note that with the `-a` flag, the compiler generates aqua intermediary representation (AIR), where as without the flag, the compiler generates a Typescript file with the corresponding AIR embedded.
+See, for example. the `greeter.ts` file in the `air-script` directory.

 Now that we have the compiled script, we can run it from the tutorial directory:

 ```bash
 ./sample-code/run-scripts/run_greeter.sh